Amir-Hossein-shamsi/Real-Time-Geo-Tracking-Application/README.md

     ```bash
     docker run -d -p 27017:27017 --name geo-mongo mongo:latest
     docker run -d -p 6379:6379 --name geo-redis redis:latest
+    # or use docker-compose.yml as like as me
+    # docker-compose up -d
     ```

 5.  **Populate the database with dummy branch data:**